GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes there is a silver bullet for boosting software engineering productivity.
-But you need to shoot the right person.
+> ### The only way for errors to occur in a program is by being put there by the author.
+No other mechanisms are known.
 >
-> ~ *Michael Stal*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts